Mannheim Business School Ranking

 Mannheim Business School (MBS) is the umbrella organization for management education at the University of Mannheim.
 The school was established in 2005 following the faculty of business of the University of Mannheim decision to bundle their MBA programs and executive education offerings.
 Considered the best German and one of the leading European business schools by several national and international rankings, it is amongst the most selective business school in Europe, admitting only about 17% of applicants.
 The school offers four international MBA programs: the Mannheim Master of Business Administration (part-time and full-time), the Mannheim Executive MBA, the ESSEC & MANNHEIM Executive MBA (weekend and modular) and the MANNHEIM & TONGJI Executive MBA.
 The Mannheim Master of Accounting and Taxation program and the Mannheim Master in Management and Analytics program complete the MBS degree portfolio.
 Non-degree offerings include Executive Education and Digital Learning.
 Its legal form is a gGmbH, a non-profit Ltd, whose shareholders are the Prechel Foundation and the University of Mannheim.
 The school is located in the city of Mannheim, Baden-Württemberg in Germany at Mannheim Palace, one of the largest baroque castles in Europe.
 International students at the school account for more than 60 percent.
 With class sizes ranging from a minimum of 30 participants in the Executive MBA programs to a maximum of 60 in the full-time MBA program, Mannheim Business School hosts a student body of 650 postgraduates in the degree programs on average.
 It is triple accredited by the European Quality Improvement System (EQUIS), the Association to Advance Collegiate Schools of Business (AACSB) and the Association of MBAs (AMBA).

-Article Title : Mannheim Business School
+Article title : Mannheim Business School

-Article Title : University of Mannheim
+Article title : University of Mannheim

-Article Title : Mannheim School of Law and Economics
+Article title : Mannheim School of Law and Economics

-Article Title : Mannheim School of Humanities
+Article title : Mannheim School of Computer Science and Mathematics

-Article Snippet :The Mannheim School of Humanities (MSH) is among the oldest of the five schools comprising the University of Mannheim, located in Mannheim, Baden-Württemberg
+"The Mannheim School of Computer Science and Mathematics (MSCM) is among the younger of the five schools comprising the University of Mannheim, located..."

-Article Title : ESADE Business School
+Article title : Hult International Business School

-Article Title : ESSEC Business School
+Article title : ESSEC Business School

-Article Title : IE Business School
+Article title : ESADE Business School

 The Leonard N. Stern School of Business (commonly known as The Stern School or Stern), is New York University's business school.
 Established as the School of Commerce, Accounts and Finance in 1900, Stern is one of the oldest and most prestigious business schools in the world.
 It is also a founding member of the Association to Advance Collegiate Schools of Business.
 In 1988, it was named in honor of Leonard N. Stern, an alumnus and benefactor of the school.